scallop/scallop/README.md

   .opt[Int]("num-limbs", 'k',
     "number of libms", required = true) // you can override the default short-option character .opt[List[Double]]("params") // default converters are provided for all primitives
-                               //and for lists of primitives .opt[String]("debug", hidden = true) // hidden parameters are not printed in help .props[String]('D',"some key-value pairs") // yes, property args can have types on their values too .args(List("-Dalpha=1","-D","betta=2","gamma=3", "Pigeon")) // you can add parameters a bit later
+                               // and for lists of primitives .opt[String]("debug", hidden = true) // hidden parameters are not printed in help .props[String]('D',"some key-value pairs") // yes, property args can have types on their values too .args(List("-Dalpha=1","-D","betta=2","gamma=3", "Pigeon")) // you can add parameters a bit later